isedwards/kb/virtualisation/docker.md

 ## Docker for Windows

 Docker for Windows isn't design to run from anywhere other than the primary harddrive.
-I followed some instructions (commented in this page) to try to move, but ultimately it failed.
-Instead I'm running docker from the commandline in a Hyper-V VM.
+I followed some instructions (commented in this page) to try to move it, but ultimately it failed.
+Instead I'm currently running docker from the commandline in a Hyper-V VM.

 <!--
 Moving docker for windows to an external drive: